Catomag/Mobileadora/README.md

 ## Clients
 Clients store the connection information, the input data in binary as well as the current frame they are using.
-These things are largely abstracted though.
-In this library you interact with clients, by sending frames and extracting input from them.
+These things are largely abstracted though, in this library you only interact with clients by sending frames and extracting input from them.

 The `ma_client_input_*_get` functions allow you to retrieve input from a particular client.
 The return value is a boolean which is false when the input element couldn't be found and true otherwise.
 The last parameter is a pointer which will get filled with the client's input information.